11 Top-Rated Tourist Attractions in Bismarck

 5 Former Governors' Mansion

-The Former Governors' Mansion offers a glimpse into the life of a governor in the 19th Century.
+The Former Governors' Mansion offers a glimpse into the life of a governor in the 19th century.
 The mansion has been painstakingly restored to its former glory and is decorated in period pieces.
-The mansion was built in 1884 and has housed 21 governors from its inception until 1960.
+It was built in 1884 and housed 20 governors from its inception until 1960.
 The State Historical Society of North Dakota manages the property and has done so since 1975.
+The site grounds are open year-round, including the extensive flower garden, and the mansion itself can be toured every day from May through September.

 Camp Hancock was established in 1872 to provide a safe haven for the workers on the Northern Pacific Railroad.
-On site visitors will find the original log building that served as the camps headquarters.
+Visitors will find the original log building that served as the camp's headquarters here.
 Inside the building are displays and artifacts from the local area.
+Bismarck's oldest surviving building, an 1872 supply depot that served many purposes over its life, is also at the historic site, as well as the Bread of Life Church, the oldest church in Bismarck.
+Admission is free at this grassy, open-space historic site, and the picnic area is great for an outdoor lunch.

 Gateway to Science Center is located in the Frances Leach High Prairie Arts & Science Complex.
-The center features hands on exhibits on themes such as electricity, magnetism, light, machines, and air pressure.
-In addition to the regular displays the Gateway to Science Center also hosts traveling exhibitions.
+The center features hands-on exhibits on themes such as electricity, magnetism, light, machines, and air pressure.
+In addition to the regular displays, the Gateway to Science Center also hosts traveling exhibitions.
+Programs and events offered by the center include STEM adventure camps, after-school science clubs, and a visiting scientist's series.
 This is a great outing for all ages.
+Special rates are available for large groups and field trips.

 Where to Stay in Bismarck for Sightseeing